 The Northeast, Connecticut CHH Center for Youth and Families is a Child Advocacy Center and professional mental health service that assists children, adolescents and their families with emotional, behavioral, developmental, and family difficulties.

 The northeast Center’s approach is wide-ranging, beginning with a thorough and sensitive evaluation of the “whole” child in the context of the family, school and the community.
 To further this understanding, the Center Staff work closely with schools, guidance counselors, local area pediatricians and other community providers.
-Our out-patient program provided services to 874 children in 2010.
-There were a total of 11,457 visits in child services as a whole in 2010.

 The Connecticut Center’s interdisciplinary team includes professionals from the following disciplines: